Local author pens fifth book about abandoned railroad

 A chapter about each town on the line gives its history, a railroad track plan in the town, and many pictures.

 The book has 224 pages that include 286 pictures and 171 maps, charts, and diagrams.
-It sells for $35 plus $5 postage and handling, and available in Perfect binding or Spiral binding.
+It sells for $35 plus $5 postage and handling.

 Colby, who taught mathematics and coached for many years at Barron High School and graduated from Eleva-Strum Central High School and UW-Eau Claire, previously wrote four books about local abandoned branchline railroads.
 They were The Mondovi Line, The Blueberry Line, The Chippewa Valley Line, and The Cornell Line.